Cover Image for How to Ask Someone Out on Hinge: Scripts & Timing for 2025

 Fact: According to dating experts, transitioning to an in-person date within a week of starting a conversation increases the likelihood of building a genuine connection.

 A vague "Wanna hang out sometime?" is a recipe for failure.
 It's weak and puts the logistical burden on her.
 Confident, attractive men lead.
-That's where the TDL Framework comes in.
-It makes your invitation clear, easy to say "yes" to, and projects confidence.
+That's where these proven scripts come in.
+They make your invitation clear, easy to say "yes" to, and project confidence.

 Before (Vague & Weak): "We should get drinks sometime."
 After (Clear & Confident): "So since we both agree that spicy margaritas are the best, how about we grab one at The Tipsy Cactus this Thursday evening?
 I'm free around 7 PM."

-• The Drinks Date: "Okay, your passion for old-fashioneds has convinced me.
-Let's settle the debate on who makes the best one in town.
-Are you free to grab a drink at The Alchemist on Friday night?
-Say, 8 PM?"
+• Great: "Okay, your passion for old-fashioneds has convinced me.
+Let's settle the debate on who makes the best one.
+Are you free to grab a drink at The Alchemist this Friday, or would sometime next week work better for you?"

 Always tie your suggestion back to something you’ve discussed.
 For more tips on making your profile and messages stand out, check out these Hinge profile tips.